 West Norfolk only has four palliative care beds, and these are situated in the Queen Elizabeth Hospital, King’s Lynn.
 With a constant backlog, the current services are not sufficient to meet the demand.

 It is estimated that 80-100 palliative care beds are needed per 1,000,000 inhabitants, therefore it is estimated that 30 in-patient beds would be needed for the population of West and North Norfolk and the Fens.
 (Source – European Association for Palliative Care, 2010)

 Previous Hospice Site

-The current site of the Norfolk Hospice Tapping House in Snettisham is already overdeveloped and has problems with power supply and sewage disposal.
-It lacks the potential for the further development that is needed to meet the needs of the area.
+The previous site of The Norfolk Hospice, Tapping House in Snettisham was already overdeveloped and had problems with power supply and sewage disposal.
+It lacked the potential for the further development that is needed to meet the needs of the area.